‘Celebrity Big Brother:’ Tom Green Comments On Tamar Braxton’s Celebratory Dance After His Eviction

 — Big Brother (@CBSBigBrother) February 9, 2019

 Tamar’s choice to celebrate Tom’s eviction in the way that she did is being regarded as poor jury management on Twitter among the fans.
 Tom will vote to choose the winner of Celebrity Big Brother this Wednesday along with every other houseguest who has since been evicted.
 If Tamar is one of the final two, she may not have Tom’s vote based on the way she acted after he was evicted.
-The only shot Tamar might have at getting Tom’s vote is if she is sitting next to Ricky Williams who the comedian tried to boot the entire season.
+The only shot Tamar might have at getting Tom’s vote is if she is sitting next to Ricky Williams, whom the comedian tried to boot the entire season.

 The next episode of Celebrity Big Brother airs Monday night at 9 p.m.
 EST. The live two-hour finale airs Wednesday night at 9 p.m.
 EST.